 Red Bull Flying Bach Takes On the World

 Since 2010, Red Bull Flying Bach has created an interest in classical music in a scene where it historically didn’t belong.
-The show has since delighted over 400,000 people in 31 different countries around the world.
-This year the magic continues with tour stops throughout Europe, plus a full US Tour, that kicked off in San Francisco on May 20th, 2016.
+The show has since delighted over 500,000 people in 35 different countries around the world.
+This year the magic continues with tour stops throughout Europe.